Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Related Work

 \subsection{Multimodal Learning}

-Modeling and analyzing data from various sensory modalities, including images, speech, text, and EEG signals, are key aspects of multimodal learning~\cite{10089190,zhu2022mutual,zhou2022mtanet}.
-Significant attention has been garnered by multimodal learning in the ﬁelds of artificial intelligence and machine learning in recent years, resulting in remarkable progress~\cite{baltruvsaitis2018multimodal,10123038}.
-Currently, different multimodal applications, such as human-computer interaction~\cite{zhu2022mutual, li2023decoupled}, natural language translation~\cite{ren2021learning,zhou2021improving}, and computer vision~\cite{ding2022multimodal, zhou2022mtanet}, are being applied in our lives.
+Modeling and analyzing data from various sensory modalities, including images, speech, text, and EEG signals, are key aspects of multimodal learning~\cite{10089190,zhou2022mtanet}.
+Significant attention has been garnered by multimodal learning in the fields of artificial intelligence and machine learning in recent years, resulting in remarkable progress~\cite{baltruvsaitis2018multimodal,10123038}.

 Due to the development of deep learning, researchers propose novel loss functions or training approaches to optimize multimodal models.
-For instance, Nagrani \emph{et al.}~\cite{nagrani2021attention} introduced a transformer-based architecture that employs fusion bottlenecks for modality fusion at multiple layers.
-This method enables each modality to capture crucial information while efficiently sharing necessary information, leading to enhanced fusion performance and reduced computational cost.
-Du \emph{et al.}~\cite{10089190} modeled the relationships between brain, visual, and linguistic features using multimodal deep generative models.
+For instance, Du \emph{et al.}~\cite{10089190} modeled the relationships between brain, visual, and linguistic features using multimodal deep generative models.
 They maximized both intra-modality and inter-modality mutual information regularization terms.
 Their approach addresses limitations such as the under-exploitation of multimodal knowledge and the scarcity of training data.
 Yang \emph{et al.}~\cite{yang2022multimodal} proposed a multimodal fusion approach for remote sensing image-audio retrieval tasks.
 They converted audio inputs to text and fused them with the text information to obtain a fusion representation.
 They optimized the common retrieval space using triplet loss, semantic loss, and consistency loss.
 Experimental findings on multiple datasets indicate the effectiveness of their approach.
-However, these methods primarily focus on feature fusion and loss function design when developing multimodal fusion algorithms, thereby overlooking the potential benefits of knowledge transfer and mutual learning between different modalities.

-In this paper, we propose a dynamic hybrid fusion approach that integrates multimodal features and dynamically trains all branches in the model using an OKD method.
-This mutual learning approach for multimodal fusion aims to fully leverage the benefits of the visual and cognitive domains and extract crucial information effectively.
+However, these methods focus on feature fusion and loss function design when developing multimodal fusion algorithms, neglecting the potential benefits of knowledge transfer and mutual learning between different modalities.
+In this paper, we propose a dynamic hybrid fusion approach that integrates multimodal features and trains all branches in the model using an online knowledge distillation (OKD) method.
+This mutual learning approach for multimodal fusion leverages the visual and cognitive domains to effectively extract crucial information.